lanceengland/EdiTools/README.md

 # EdiTools

-EdiTools is a PowerShell module creating for a specific use case: an easy way to search, filter, and display EDI file contents.
+EdiTools is a PowerShell module to support searching, filtering, and displaying EDI file contents.

 ## Design Goals